wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 let them be, whatever they are.
 Your very fighting them gives them life.
 Just disregard.
 Look through.
 Remember to remember: “Whatever happens — happens because I am”.
 All reminds you that you *are*.
-Take full advantage of the fact that to experiënce you must *be*.
+Take full advantage of the fact that to experience you must *be*.
 You need not stop thinking.
-Just cease beïng interested.
+Just cease being interested.
 It is disinterestedness that liberates.
 Don’t hold on, that is all.
 The world is made of rings.
 The hooks are all yours.
 Make straight your hooks and nothing can hold you.
 Give up your addictions.
 There is nothing else